dockstore/dockstore/_docs/getting-started-with-dockstore.md

                        Default: false
   --upgrade            Upgrades to the latest stable release of Dockstore
                        Default: false
+  --upgrade-stable     Force upgrade to the latest stable release of Dockstore
+                       Default: false
+  --upgrade-unstable   Force upgrade to the latest unstable release of Dockstore
+                       Default: false
   --config <file>      Override config file
                        Default: ~/.dockstore/config
   --script             Will not check Github for newer versions of Dockstore
                        Default: false
+  --clean-cache        Delete the Dockstore launcher cache to save space

 ------------------
 ```